-How is a Charging Order issued?
+- How is the order issued?

 Do you want help to stop a Charging Order?
-Give us a call or complete the form below to speak to one of our experts
+Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

 Can interest be added to a Charging Order?

-The only time when trying to selling your property will be a problem is if there is not enough equity to cover pay the outstanding Charging Order debt.
+The only time when trying to selling your property will be a problem is if there is not enough equity to cover pay the outstanding debt.
 In these circumstances the creditor holding the Charge could block the sale.

-Arrange a call with an IVA Expert
+Arrange a call with a Debt Management Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.